 Other teams across the organisation play a significant role in the implementation of our research.
 Our country offices and thematic technical experts in eye health, neglected tropical diseases, education and social inclusion help to identify research questions and programme-specific knowledge gaps.
 Our policy and advocacy team lead on developing recommendations arising from new research, while a new team of global advisers dedicated to research uptake and learning work ensure that our research has an even greater impact.

 To increase our impact, all our research projects are conducted in partnership with academic institutions, government entities and ministries of health in the countries where we work.
 Our staff are an integral part of the research design and implementation, and are involved in all stages of the research process.
-We also work closely with the UK Department of International Development’s research and evidence division, as part of the Inclusive Futures initiative.

 We are seeking to expand our research partnerships, particularly in new research areas and in the countries where we work, and collaborate with other international non-governmental organisations.